Anirial/AFK-Rosetta/README.md

 python rosetta.py <rosetta_email> <rosetta_password> <time_in_seconds>
 ```
 4. **Leave it in the background and go back to doing more useful stuff**

+If it doesn't work for you, open a issue and include the sreenshots took by the script (if taken)